 Sundays at 2 pm

-The show runs approximately 2 hours and 15 minutes, including 1 intermission.
+The show runs approximately 2 hours, including 1 intermission.

 “Funny, smart, wry and poignant.” – Miami Herald

 “Anton in Show Business” is presented by arrangement with Concord Theatricals on behalf of Samuel French, Inc. www.concordtheatricals.com

 EMMA ATTWOOD (Holly / Masha) is an actor, writer, and director living in San Francisco.
 In the Bay Area, she has appeared in Funeral Game (Bread and Butter Theatre Company) and the SF Olympians Festival at the Exit Theatre.
 In 2020, her play The Lady and the Unicorn was awarded a Theatre Bay Area Creates Grant and was part of the Redwood City Virtual Festival.
 Emma is a tutor for the Writing for Performance MSt at the Institute of Continuing Education at the University of Cambridge, and a co-founder of Write Her, Direct Her, a collective that supports women in film and theatre.
 She is currently adapting her short film ‘A Drop of Ambition’ into a six-part comedy TV series.
 Emma is part of the devising ensemble for Feeling Home (Fuse Theatre, June 2022). emmaattwood.com